NRL Touch Premiership

-The NRL Touch Premiership is the premier national domestic touch football competition in Australia.
+The NRL Touch Premiership is the defunct national domestic touch football competition in Australia.
 It was formed in 2018, through a partnership between its governing body, Touch Football Australia (TFA), and the National Rugby League (NRL).
 The premiership includes a separate men's and women's competition, and features elite touch football players from around Australia, many of which are current Australian representatives.

 History

-Through the NRL Touch Football partnership between TFA and the NRL, a national elite touch football competition was proposed to commence in 2018.
+Through the NRL Touch Football partnership between Touch Football Australia (TFA) and the National Rugby League (NRL), a national elite touch football competition was proposed to commence in 2018.
 It was agreed to replace the existing Elite 8 division from the National Touch League, with an initial six teams being chosen to enter the new competition.

 The first season of the NRL Touch Premiership commenced with games in the first round played on May 18, 2018, at Sydney's Stadium Australia, and May 19, 2018, at Townsville's Willows Sports Complex, prior to the scheduled Round 11 games of the 2018 NRL season.

 Teams

-The inaugural teams aligned to existing NRL clubs consisted of three from Queensland (Broncos, Cowboys, and Titans) and three from New South Wales (Eels, Knights, and Tigers).
-An expansion of the premiership was announced on October 5, 2018 to include the New Zealand Warriors, and followed on November 2, 2018 by an announcement that the Sydney Roosters would also field teams, bringing the total clubs to eight for the 2019 season.
+The inaugural teams aligned to existing National Rugby League (NRL) clubs consisted of six clubs:There were three from Queensland (Broncos, Cowboys, and Titans) and three more from New South Wales (Eels, Knights, and Tigers).An expansion of the premiership was announced on October 5, 2018 to include the New Zealand Warriors, and followed on November 2, 2018 by an announcement that the Sydney Roosters would also field teams, bringing the total clubs to eight for the 2019 season.